rosshamish/rosshamish.github.io/_posts/2014-11-22-finding-optimal-university-schedules.markdown

 Python's implementation of a [heap][Wikipedia-heap], called [heapq][python-heapq], is used to keep track of candidate schedules during the search.

 A [heap][Wikipedia-heap] is a sorted [recursive data structure][Wikipedia-recursive-data-structure] with [log(n) insertion][Wikipedia-big-oh-notation].
-The head can be removed in [constant time][Wikipedia-big-oh-notation], so its size can be restricted easily by always removing the head after each insertion.
+The head can be removed in [constant time][Wikipedia-big-oh-notation], so its size can be restricted by removing the head after each insertion.
 And, since python's heapq is a [min-heap][Wikipedia-img-min-heap], the head is the minimum, and thus the "worst" node will be discarded after each insertion.
 This makes it ideal for storing "the best N" of a collection.
-However, the maximum nodes are hard to find, since they are in the leaves - the whole tree must be traversed.
+The downside is that "best" nodes are hard to find, since maximum nodes are in the leaves - the whole tree must be traversed.

 In our case, this is a good fit since

-1) If we assume that bad half-done schedules are likely to become bad complete schedules, restricting the working set size avoids wasting time computing low-quality schedules
+1. If we assume that bad half-done schedules are likely to become bad complete schedules, we can restrict the working set size to avoid wasting time computing low-quality schedules
-2) The best schedules only need to be found once, at the very end
+2. The best schedules only need to be found once, at the very end

 [Wikipedia-recursive-data-structure]: http://en.wikipedia.org/wiki/Recursive_data_type
 [Wikipedia-heap]: http://en.wikipedia.org/wiki/Heap_%28data_structure%29